zefanfu/node-js-website-with-firebase-and-webrtc/README.md

-# a node js website with firebase to login and webrtc to video chat
+# A node js website with firebase to login and webrtc to video chat

 This website allow user to login with their firebase account and then start video chat with other users.
 I have tested video chat with other clients from Android and PC browser.